Holme Pierrepont National Watersports Centre: Skytrail and Sky Tykes

-The Skytrail is a high ropes course that allows participants to challenge themselves to cross a multitude of obstacles on two levels without needing to be detached at any point.
+The Skytrail is a high ropes course that allows participants to challenge themselves to cross obstacles on two levels without needing to be detached at any point.
 Sky Tykes is a miniature version for smaller children.

 Mini golf

-Beneath the Skytrail sits a 9- hole mini golf course that increases in difficulty with each hole.
+Beneath the Skytrail is a 9-hole mini golf course that increases in difficulty with each hole.

-Climbing wall

-A 10-metre climbing wall with four sides offers both a challenge to climbers of all abilities and a phenomenal view of the river.

 Gym

-There are two new gyms which were opened in 2014 - these include a 60 station Life Fitness gym which overlooks the Regatta Lake and a specific Strength and Conditioning gym.
+There are two gyms which were opened in 2014 - these include a 60 station Life Fitness gym which overlooks the Regatta Lake and a Strength and Conditioning gym.
 Equipment includes: